The Science of Decision Making

 Decision making is a fundamental aspect of our daily lives, shaping the outcomes of personal and professional endeavours.
 It involves weighing alternatives, considering consequences, and making choices that impact the future.
 Despite its commonality, decision-making is a complex process influenced by a range of psychological, social, and physiological factors.
-This article will explore the science of decision-making, providing an overview of the decision-making process and the various factors that influence it.

 The Decision-Making Process